aplteam/MarkAPL/Files/LeanPubExtensions.md

 A> Asides offer additional information.

-Inside an aside, Markdown features like headers, code blocks, and lists are available:
+Inside an aside, Markdown features like headers, code blocks, lists etc. are available:

 ~~~
 A> ### This offers information about asides